Azure-Samples/ms-identity-mobile-apple-swift-objc/README.md

 5. After the app is created, you'll land on your app management page.
 Take note of the **Application (client) ID** as this would be needed for the step 2B below.
 6. Click **Authentication**, and add new Redirect URI with type **Public client (mobile & desktop)**.
 Enter redirect URI in format: `msauth.<app_bundle_id>://auth`.
 Replace <app_bundle_id> with the **Bundle Identifier** for your application.
 7. Hit the **Save** button in the top left, to save these updates.
-8. Click **Make these changes for me** and then download the code sample for iOS
+8. Click **Make this change for me** and then download the code sample for iOS

 ## Step 3: Run the sample